zestyping/openpixelcontrol/README.md

 **Step 4.** Connect the ground, data, and clock wires of your LED strand to the appropriate breakout pins on the Beaglebone.
 For `/dev/spidev1.0`, data is P9 pin 18 and clock is P9 pin 22.
 For `/dev/spidev2.0`, data is P9 pin 30 and clock is P9 pin 31.
 Ground is on P9 pin 1.
+See http://beagleboard.org/Support/bone101/#headers for a nice picture.

 **Step 5.** Connect the power wire of your LED strand _either_ to a separate 5V power source, _or_ to your Beaglebone's power on P9 pin 5;
 choose one or the other, not both.
-(If you are using USB to power your Beaglebone and also using your Beaglebone to power the LEDs, there will only be enough power to light a small number of LEDs at full brightness at any given moment.)
+If you are using USB to power your Beaglebone and also using your Beaglebone to power the LEDs, there will only be enough power to light a small number of LEDs at full brightness at any given moment.
+If you need to light a lot of LEDs and are adding external power sources to provide more power down the line, use _only_ external power sources and do not connect to the Beaglebone's power pin.

 **Step 6.** Run the server on your Beaglebone, specifying the SPI speed, port number, and device path you want to use.
 For example, to run the